-We’re designing a usable security and privacy label for smart devices to help consumers make informed choices about Internet of Things device purchases and encourage manufacturers to disclose their privacy and security practices.
+We are a group of researchers at Carnegie Mellon University.
+We are designing a usable security and privacy label for smart devices to help consumers make informed choices about Internet of Things device purchases and encourage manufacturers to disclose their privacy and security practices.
+Our label design is based on multiple rounds of input from both experts and consumers.
+If you want to share the summary of the label project with your team, we prepared a one-page handout.

 We’re looking for IoT devices to label!